 The sheets are then heat-treated to create rugged, resilient materials.

-Polycarbonate roofing is often used on pergolas because it is lightweight, translucent, and has an attractive smooth surface.
+Polycarbonate is often used on pergolas because it is lightweight, translucent, and has an attractive smooth surface.

 It is a popular choice for construction because it is affordable, dependable, and easy to install.

-What are Polycarbonate Panels?
+What are Polycarbonate Pergola Roof Panels?

 Polycarbonate panels are a versatile product often used as roofing or siding sheeting, specifically designed to withstand impacts and weathering.